 This training guide includes specific gym training and also some extended cycling sessions to condition the body for long days in the saddle, compared with shorter cycling challenges.
 The training guide lasts for 12 weeks.
-Getting ready to compete in a 50 mile cycle race when you have not previously trained is a great achievement.
 Remember to enjoy the experience and to keep your training balanced with other commitments, like family and friends.